Minimum Cow Protection Standards ISKCON LAW 507

 Grazing animals who are destined for slaughter on ISKCON/devotee property.

-Removing sod or yearly burning of crop or grazing land.
+Removing sod or yearly burning of crops or grazing land.

 Cutting of trees on steep land or land which may be prone to erosion or any other activity that may lead to erosion.

-Performing activity that may lead to contamination of any bodies of water.
+Performing activities that may lead to contamination of any bodies of water.

 Selling or exchanging land used by cows except where the cows will directly benefit or such sales will increase the assets of the cows.

-Allowing unauthorized passage of people without permission from temple and knowledge of the primary cowherd.
+Allowing the unauthorized passage of people without permission from the temple and knowledge of the primary cowherd.

 SECTION 2: BREEDING STANDARDS